-Remember that your happiness is up to you.
+Stop codependency by remembering that your happiness is up to you.
 Just as you can’t save or change anyone, it isn’t anyone’s responsibility to save or fix you.
 Work on yourself and allow others the opportunity to do the same.
-Remember to establish clear boundaries so that others get to choose their own path and make their own choices, but you have control over what you do with that choice.
+Remember to establish clear boundaries to break being codependent.
+This allows others to choose their own path and make their own choices, but you control what you do with that choice.
 You also get to choose your own path and healing journey.

 Show love and kindness to yourself and your feelings.
 Your feelings, thoughts, hopes, and dreams are important and have value because they are yours.
 Respect and honor them even if others do not.

 Interdependence is a foreign concept for many, but a way of living that is possible for all of us.
 Change can be scary, and there will be many hiccups along the way.
 The good news?
 You can learn to stop being codependent and get to be the hero of your own story.